 - Head-on collision—When the front ends of two vehicles traveling in opposite directions collide.

-- T-bone—This type of accident often happens when the truck driver drives through a red light and crashes perpendicularly into another vehicle.
+- T-bone—A T-bone accident often happens when the truck driver drives through a red light and crashes perpendicularly into another vehicle.

 - Lost load—Unbalanced or poorly secured loads can fall off, posing great danger to other road users.